 Make time for the things you want to do now and include your friends and family in your plans.
 Share your joy and life with others and your joy will increase and your life will be the richer for it.
 Learn how to be a giver the richest and best gifts in life are not dependant on money, love compassion care time who can put a value on these, they are priceless.

 When you give time, love, joy, delight, friendship, care and compassion to others that’s what will multiply and increase in your own life.

 Luke 6:38 Give, and it shall be given unto you; good measure, pressed down, and shaken together, and running over, shall men give into your bosom.
 For with the same measure that ye mete withal it shall be measured to you again.

 Even if you don’t believe in God and think the Bible is a load of rubbish it will still work for you try it and you'll see.

 I've tried it and it worked for me and those that I know who have tried it, I also know that it has worked for them.
 What you put into life determines what you will get out of life.
 Sow into the lives of others what you want to reap or get in your own.

 Galatians 6:7 Be not deceived; God is not mocked: for whatsoever a man soweth, that shall he also reap.

 Working Class life in England in the 1930's.
 What life was like for a typical working class family in Birkenhead during the 1930's.

-Bonfire Night was a big event in the lives of a working class children back in 1950s.
-A first hand account of how we celebrated sixty years who Guy Fawkes he was and why his effigy is still burned
+Bonfire Night was a big event in the lives of a working class children back in the 1950s.
+A first-hand account of how we celebrated it, who Guy Fawkes was, and why his effigy is still burned

 what wash days were like sixty years ago before there were such things as automatic washing machines.
 Read this first hand account of what it was like in a working class home in Britain on wash day.